AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 ## Requirements for Setting Up Direct Access Network {#requirements-direct}

-The Direct Access Network Setup an be logically separated in two blocks:
+The Direct Internet Network can be logically separated into two blocks:

 * Wide Area Network